 Our philosophy

 Everything we do is in the best interests of the child.
-We advocate for children’s voices to be heard and we honour and respect their rights, views and ‘being’ as the foundation of our program.
+We advocate for children’s voices to be heard and we honour and respect their rights, perspectives and ‘being’, as the foundation of our program.

 Relationships: